-Appropriate programs executing on the provider computer 1 and the consumer computer 2 perform the functions necessary to transfer, maintain, and update the information at both locations.
-A program represents a set of stored instructions which are executed in a processor of the com-15 puter to process data, transmit and receive data, and produce displays.
+Appropriate programs executing on the provider com- 15 puter 1 and the consumer computer 2 perform the functions necessary to transfer, maintain, and update the information at both locations.
+A program represents a set of stored instructions which are executed in a processor of the computer to process data, transmit and receive data, and produce 20 displays.
 The provider program 12 operates to transmit changes in information stored in the provider database 11 at the provider computer 1.
-When changes are made to the information and the database, the provider program 12 20 operates to disseminate the changed information through the communications network 3.
+When changes are made to the information and the database, the provider program 12 operates to disseminate the changed information through the 25 communications network 3.
 In the pushing method, the provider program 12 transmits the changed information, for example through e-mail, to the consumer computers 2 of all intended recipients.
-In the pulling method, the changed 25 information is stored on a distribution server 32, such as a web server, which then can be accessed by the consumer computer 2.
+In the pulling method, the changed information is stored on a distribution server 32, such as a 30 web server, which then can be accessed by the consumer computer 2.
 Any type of distribution server may be used, including network file servers, FTP servers, gopher servers, and so on.
-The type of distribution server used is not a 30 limiting feature of the invention.
-The consumer program 22 will typically poll the distribution server 32 to determine whether the information has changed.
-This polling operation can be as simple as issuing a Web server HTTP file date update.
-Polling is controlled by the information transferred from the provider program to the consumer program as further described below.
+The type of distribution server used is not a limiting feature of the invention.
+The consumer program 22 35 will typically poll the distribution server 32 to determine whether the information has changed.
+This polling operation can be as simple as issuing a Web server HTTP file date request and comparing this with the file date of the last update.
+Polling is controlled by the information transferred 40 from the provider program to the consumer program as further described below.
 Upon receipt of changed information, the consumer program 22 operates to perform certain functions with regard to that changed information.
-Principally, the information is stored in consumer database $21\ {\rm on}\ {\rm the\ consumer\ computer\ }2\ {\rm for\ future\ reference\ and}$ usage in controlling and automating communications between the consumer and provider.
-Furthermore, the information may be presented to a user at the consumer location, 45 so that the user will be notified of the changed information.
-The information can be presented in a number of manners, including display or printing by the consumer program, sending an e-mail or voice-mail message to the user, paging the user, and other notification methods.
+Principally, the information is stored in consumer database 45 21 on the consumer computer 2 for future reference and usage in controlling and automating communications between the consumer and provider.
+Furthermore, the information may be presented to a user at the consumer location, so that the user will be notified of the changed information.
+50 The information can be presented in a number of manners, including display or printing by the consumer program, sending an e-mail or voice-mail message to the user, paging the user, and other notification methods.